 French Architecture in the Baroque Period: Versailles

-The Palace of Versailles is a palace built by Louis XIV that contains seven hundred rooms, extensive gardens, and lavish decoration.
+The Palace of Versailles was built during King Louis XIV's reign and contains 700 rooms, extensive gardens, and lavish decoration.

 Identify the most impressive features of Versailles and those artistically responsible

 The Palace of Versailles was executed in the French Baroquestyle, characterized by its large curved forms, twisted columns, high domes, and complicated shapes.

 The architect for the palace was Louis Le Vau, the interior decorator was Charles Le Brun, and the landscape designer was Andre Le Notre.

 Interior design from this period is known as ‘Louis XIV-style.'
 Originated by Le Brun, it is characterized by red and gold richly-woven fabrics or brocades, heavy gilded plaster molding, large sculpted side boards, and heavy marbling.

 The gardens at Versailles cover nearly 2,000 acres of land and were executed in the French formal garden style, or ‘jardin a la francaise'.

 Notable features of the palace include the Hall of Mirrors and the Grande Canal.